puppetlabs/puppetlabs-puppet_bolt_server/README.md

 ## Limitations

-- This first version of the `puppet_bolt_server` can only run on RHEL 7 and 8 based systems.
+- This first version of the `puppet_bolt_server` has been tested only on RHEL 7 and 8 based systems.
 - Requires Puppet ">= 6.21.0 < 8.0.0"
 - **Warning** There is no rate limit to run Plans, we tested this module in our lab and it successfully handled up to 200 concurrent plans with a Bolt Server with the following specs:
     - 8 GB RAM